St. Augustine Gam

 Slips and Anchoring

 Slips and mooring balls have been reserved at the St. Augustine Municipal Marina for those coming by boat.
 Due to peak season, the marina is unable to offer discounted rates so standard rates apply.
 Reservations are only being accepted via the online form through October 15, 2019.
 When filling out the form, add "SSCA" after your boat name so they can attach your reservation to our reserved block.
 If space is available, you can extend your stay beyond the SSCA event days.
+After Oct 15th, the reserved block for SSCA will no longer be available but you can call (904-825-1026) to see if there is still general space available at the marina.
+Space is limited due to peak season.

 Queen Suite Gold-$105 (Sun. - Thurs.) / $122 (Fri. - Sat.) per night plus taxes